Rethinking Retrieval-Augmented Generation as a Cooperative Decision-Making Problem: Introduction

-\begin{itemize} [left=-5pt] \item We model RAG as a cooperative decision-making problem, treating the reranker and generator as peer agents optimized toward a shared objective. \item We propose a joint optimization scheme that mitigates asymmetric dependency of the generator on ranking results. \item Extensive experiments demonstrate improved robustness and generalization of our CoRAG. \end{itemize}
+\begin{itemize} [left=-5pt] \item We identify and formalize the asymmetric dependency between the reranker and generator in RAG, and propose a joint MARL optimization scheme to mitigate it. \item We propose a GRPO-style optimization for the reranker within a MARL framework to overcome the MDP-ranking mismatch. \item Extensive experiments demonstrate improved robustness and generalization of our CoRAG. \end{itemize}